By Rich Heidorn Jr.

-Anbaric said it will spend $250 million on a 1,200-MW high-voltage direct current (HVDC) converter to receive offshore wind power and another $400 million on 400 MW of battery storage at what it is calling the Anbaric Renewable Energy Center.
+Anbaric said it will spend $250 million on a 1,200-MW HVDC converter to receive offshore wind power and another $400 million on 400 MW of battery storage at what it is calling the Anbaric Renewable Energy Center.
 The May 13 announcement by Anbaric and Commercial Development Co., the owner of the 307-acre site in Somerset, Mass., came just days after the former coal plant’s 500-foot cooling towers were imploded.

 Terms of the lease between the two companies were not released, but CDC Executive Vice President Stephen Collins said the lease is “very long.”

 Anbaric CEO Edward Krapels said the project is part of his company’s plan for its Massachusetts OceanGrid to bring wind power from projects off southeastern Massachusetts, Cape Cod, Nantucket and Martha’s Vineyard to ISO-NE.

 Stephen Conant, an Anbaric partner and project manager for the Brayton Point project, said construction could begin as early as 2021, depending on how soon Anbaric signs up generation to use the facilities.

 Anbaric is counting in part on Massachusetts’ 2016 directive ordering Eversource, National Grid and Unitil to procure 1,600 MW of offshore wind.

 Conant said his company will partner with an unnamed generator to bid for an 800-MW OSW solicitation the utilities are expected to issue later this month.
 But he said Anbaric is “open to working with any and all” OSW generators, including those off of Rhode Island and Connecticut.